 The Real Reason People Don’t Bike Commute

 After 25 years of hearing excuses, I’ve come to a conclusion.
-The real reason most people don’t bike commute isn’t safety, or distance, or weather, or fitness.
+The real reason most people don’t bike commute isn’t safety, distance, weather, or fitness.
 It’s inertia.
 Driving is what you’ve always done.
 Changing a routine is hard, even when the change is obviously better.

 Leave a Reply